nixiesearch/nixiesearch/docs/docs/quickstart.md

 As Nixiesearch is running an LLM embedding model inference inside, indexing large document corpus on CPU may take a while.

+> Check [Building index](concepts/indexing.md) for more information about indexing your data.

 ## Index mapping

-As we used dynamic mapping generation based on indexed documents, you may be curious how the resulting mapping may look like.
-You can see it with the following REST call:
+As we used dynamic mapping generation based on indexed documents, you may be curious how the resulting mapping looks.
+You can see it with the following API call:
 ```shell
 curl http://localhost:8080/msmarco/_mapping
 ```